United States Bankruptcy Proceedings for Latin American Corporates

 - access to the United States court system, including the ability to bring suit and to request discovery;

-- entrustment of administration or realisation of US assets;
+- US court supervision of the administration or realisation of US assets;

-- the recognition and enforcement of foreign restructuring plans approved by a foreign court in a fair process, even if the relief provided by those foreign plans exceeds the relief that a US court could provide on its own;
+- the recognition and enforcement of non-US restructuring plans approved by a non-US court in a fair process, even if the relief provided by those non-US plans exceeds the relief that a US court could provide on its own;

 - authorisation to examine witnesses and conduct bankruptcy discovery in the United States; and